steve1281/cppluasdl_udemy/README.md

 and

 To use omni completion, type <C-X><C-O> while open in Insert mode.
 If matching names are found, a pop-up menu opens which can be navigated using the <C-N> and <C-P> keys.

+@todo: This doesn't work on my ubuntu; re-visit.

 ```

 ## Fixing the timestep

 ```
-need to set the "speed" of the frame displays.
+Need to set the "speed" of the frame displays.
 By default, a while (true) ... loop will go as fast as the CPU can handle it.
 So, it will vary based on the CPU.